-CHINESE IN CONTEXT Unit Value ATAR Category

-Board Developed Course 2 Α

-Prerequisites: Students typically have been brought up in a home where the language is used, and they have a connection to that culture.
+CHINESE IN CONTEXT Unit Value ATAR Category Board Developed Course 2 А Device berefore courseImage: Second percention coursePrerequisites: Students typically have been brought up in a home where the language is used, and they have a connection to that culture.
 These students have some degree of understanding and knowledge of the language.
 They have received all or most of their formal education in schools where English (or another language different from the language of the course) is the medium of instruction.
 Students may have undertaken some study of the language in a community, primary and/or secondary school in Australia.
-Students may have had formal education in a school where the language is the medium of instruction up to the age of 10.
-Exclusions: Ch Chinese Contin Extension, Chi Literature •

-The Year 11 course has as its organisational focus the study of Issues.
-The student's intercultural and linguistic skills, knowledge and understanding of Chinese will be developed through the study of a range of texts related to the Issues, viewed from one or more of three Perspectives and drawn from one or more of three Contexts.

-The Year 12 course continues to focus on the Issues, studied through the Perspectives using texts drawn from the Contexts.
-The student will gain a broader and deeper understanding of Chinese and will extend and refine their communication skills in Chinese.
-Students will explore in depth an area of interest related to one of the Issues through the Personal Investigation.
+Students may have had formal education in a school where the language is the medium of instruction up to the age of 10.Exclusions: Chinese Beginne Chinese Continuers, Chinese Extension, Chinese and Literature Cost: Nil Course Description: The Year 11 course has as its organisational focus the study of Issues.
+The linguistic skills, knowledge and understanding of Chinese will be develo of texts related to the Issues, viewed from one or more of three Perspe more of three Contexts.
+The Year 12 course continues to focus on the Issues, studied through th from the Contexts.
+The student will gain a broader and deeper understa and refine their communication skills in Chinese.
+Students will explore i related to one of the Issues through the Personal Investigation.
+Main Issues Covered: ctives and draw e Perspectives of anding of Chines using texts drawn se and will extend of texts related to the Issues, viewed from one or more of three Persper more of three Contexts.
+The Year 12 course continues to focus on the Issues, studied through th from the Contexts.
+The student will gain a broader and deeper understa and refine their communication skills in Chinese.
+Students will explore i related to one of the Issues through the Personal Investigation. ctives and draw ne Perspectives of anding of Chines n depth an area Year 1 • Young relatio • Traditi a cont • The ch work • The in global • Chines using texts drawn se and will extend